R-MR-Adao/ADAS_SimWorld/README.md

 ## User solutions

 The main goal of ADAS SimWorld is to offer a simulation platform for detection processing algorithm prototyping.
-This implementation is mainly focused in the synthetic generation of data that can be used to test new algorithms, or for didatic purposes, so that new-lerners can get acquianted with tracking algorithms.
+This implementation is mainly focused in the synthetic generation of data that can be used to test new algorithms, or for didactic purposes, so that new-learners can get acquainted with tracking algorithms.

-Hence, this base implementation offers two simple codes for processing the sensor-wise object detections and transform them from the sensor-specific coordinate systens to the combined 360 $^o$ environment around the ego vehicle, which are described below:
+Hence, this base implementation offers two simple codes for processing the sensor-wise object detections and transform them from the sensor-specific coordinate systems to the combined 360 $^o$ environment around the ego vehicle, which are described below:
  1. Performing only the necessary coordinate transformations
  2. Performing a two-cycle object tracking to classify objects into _staning_, _moving_, or _oncoming_ objects, based on their kinematic properties.

-As an input, the user receives up to two imput argumets, `sensor` and `ego`, which contain the following dataset:
+As an input, the user receives up to two input arguments, `sensor` and `ego`, which contain the following dataset:

 `sensor`:
  - `sensor.n`: number of sensors